Appsilon/shiny.worker/README.md

   args
 }

-reactive_arguments <- reactive({ # this reactive object is used to trigger the job start, but also passes parameters to the function input$start list(a = 1, b = 3)
+# this reactive object is used to trigger the job start,
+# but also passes parameters to the function
+reactive_arguments <- reactive({
+  input$start
+  list(a = 1, b = 3)
 })